evomassiny/simple-scheduler/README.md

 ## use of "unsafe"
 The executor part of this app use a lot of libc function:
-* fork process
+* to fork process
-* handle signals/sigaction
+* to handle signals/sigaction
-* dup stderr/stdout to files
+* to dup stderr/stdout to files
-* create inter processus semaphores
+* to create inter processus semaphores
-* write into argv[0]
+* to write into argv[0]

 When available, most of this is done through the nix abstractions, otherwise directly through the libc.
 Both use unsafe APIs.